HorizonRobotics/alf/docs/notes/compute_probs_of_transformed_dist.rst

 ^^^^^^^^^^^^^^^^

-A cache is usually helpful for a bijective transform where the inverse is computationally expensive or numerically instable.
+A cache is usually helpful for a bijective transform where the inverse is computationally expensive or numerically unstable.
 The way PyTorch uses a cache is that for an inquery :math:`y`, it checks whether it has the same object id with :math:`y_{old}` from the cached pair :math:`(x_{old}, y_{old})`.
 If yes, :math:`x_{old}` is returned.
 Any out-of-place operation (e.g., ``detach()``) that makes :math:`y` a different